hyperledger-solang/solang/docs/language.rst

 Note that struct variables are references.
 When contract struct variables or normal struct variables are passed around, just the memory address or storage slot is passed around internally.
-This makes it very cheap, but it does mean that if the called function modifies the struct, then this is visible in the callee as well.
+This makes it very cheap, but it does mean that if the called function modifies the struct, then this is visible in the caller as well.

 .. code-block:: javascript